gabs086/la_assessment/README.md

 1. Go inside the root of the **client** folder.
 2. Open terminal and type ```yarn install```.
-3. Once the command script runs, it will trigger the unit testing, building of the react application, and serving the build application.
+3. Once the command script runs, it will install project dependencies and packages, trigger the unit testing, building of the react application, and serving the build application.
 NOTE: It may take a while.
 4. Once done.
 Open ```http://localhost:3000``` in the browser and the react app will appear.

 ## Development setup